AdobeDocs/experience-platform.en/help/destinations/api/export-datasets.md

 >[!ENDTABS]

 Follow the steps below to set up a dataset dataflow to a cloud storage destination.
 For some steps, the requests and responses differ between the various cloud storage destinations.
 In those cases, use the tabs on the page to retrieve the requests and responses specific to the destination that you want to connect and export datasets to.
-Be sure to use the correct [!DNL connection spe]c and [!DNL flow spec] for the destination you are configuring.
+Be sure to use the correct [!DNL connection spec] and [!DNL flow spec] for the destination you are configuring.

-## Retrieve a list of datasets {#retrieve-list-of-available-destinations}
+## Retrieve a list of datasets {#retrieve-list-of-available-datasets}

 ![Diagram showing step 1 in the export datasets workflow](../assets/api/export-datasets/export-datasets-api-workflow-retrieve-datasets.png)